1958 – 1961 | 1962 – 1964 | 1965 – 1967

 Carry On Christmas | Carry On Laughing

 - Barbara Windsor's fruity line, Carry On Doctor.

 The Carry On films were a series of 31 British comedy films made 1958-1992 that epitomise the 'saucy seaside postcard' humour in which men lust over young, attractive women while being married to older, fiercer harridans.
 Although the films have a reputation for being sexist and stereotypical and degrading for women they feature a strong female ensemble cast.
 Is the sexism actually in the films themselves or how we perceive them?
 Do the Carry On films cross a line or are merely innocent innuendo?

 The Bechdel Test

 One established method used to judge whether a film is sexist is the Bechdel Test.
-This asks whether the film involves two or more named female characters having a conversation1 together that is not about men.
+This asks whether the film involves two or more named female characters1 having a conversation2 with each other that is not about men.

-The 'named female character' is intended to differentiate between important and background female characters.
-As the Carry On series refers to both important male and female characters by their title rather than name, 'named character' has here been defined to include titled characters whose title is a mark of respect.
-These characters are Matron2 as played by Hattie Jacques and Joan Hickson's 'Sister' in Carry On Nurse, although Carry On Nurse passes the test effortlessly in either case.
-The lack of names given to people of importance is not gender-biased as important male characters include the nameless Colonel in Carry On Nurse and the Chief in Carry On Spying.
+The 'named female character' is intended to differentiate between important and background characters.
+As the series refers to both important male and female characters by their title rather than name, 'named character' has here been defined to include titled characters whose title is a mark of respect, such as Matron3 as played by Hattie Jacques and Joan Hickson's Sister in Carry On Nurse.
+People of importance having only titles is not gender-biased as important male characters include the nameless Colonel in Carry On Nurse and the Chief in Carry On Spying.

 Carry On Films and the Test